 - Use tools like Slack or similar to help employees communicate efficiently.

-- Invest in training – whether it’s formal leadership training or soft skills training
+- Invest in training – whether it’s formal leadership training or soft skills training.

 - Provide all leadership hopefuls with a test to measure their emotional intelligence and offer assistance to develop this further if required.

-- Provide feedback to help them continually improve
+- Provide feedback to help them continually improve.

 - Read these other 7 tips for creating great leaders.

-Do you want to be able to easily identify leadership skills in your employees of today and build leaders of tomorrow? intelliHR is a people management platform that helps organizations across the world manage, develop and grow their employees through a suite of core HR tools and powerful analytics.
+Do you want to be able to easily identify leadership skills in your employees of today and build leaders of tomorrow? intelliHR is a people management platform that helps organisations across the world manage, develop and grow their employees through a suite of core HR tools and powerful analytics.
 Check out our team management tools or see how the platform works today.